-(i) Investment in government partnerships
+(i) Investment in partnerships

-Proportionate consolidation is used to recognize the university's share of the following government partnerships:
+Proportionate consolidation is used to recognize the university's share of the following partnerships:

-- Northern Alberta Clinical Trials and Research Centre (50% interest) a joint venture with Alberta Health Services to support the shared missions of Alberta Health Services and the university for collaborative clinical research. - TEC Edmonton (50% interest) a joint venture with Edmonton Economic Development Corporation to stimulate entrepreneurialism, advance corporate development and accelerate commercialization of new ideas and technologies that benefit society. - Tri-University Meson Facility (TRIUMF) (7.14% interest) a joint venture with thirteen other universities to operate a sub-atomic physics research facility. - Western Canadian Universities Marine Sciences Society (20% interest) provides research infrastructure in the marine sciences for member universities and the world-wide scientific community.
+- Northern Alberta Clinical Trials and Research Centre (50% interest) a joint venture with Alberta Health Services to support the shared missions of Alberta Health Services and the university for collaborative clinical research. - Western Canadian Universities Marine Sciences Society (20% interest) provides research infrastructure in the marine sciences for member universities and the world-wide scientific community.

-These government partnerships are not material to the university's consolidated financial statements; therefore, separate condensed financial information is not presented.
+These partnerships are not material to the university's consolidated financial statements; therefore, separate condensed financial information is not presented.